Laser Hair Removal in Modesto

 The realistic goal of laser hair removal is “permanent hair reduction.”
-Although existing laser research indicates that laser treatment is a safe and effective method to remove hair, there is no guarantee that laser treatment will completely eliminate your unwanted hair permanently.
-Some hair may not go away completely or may be resistant to the laser treatment despite the best efforts made.
-Results vary greatly from person to person.
-Even with persistence of hair, most people report improvement in thickness and color, and longer length of hair-free period.
+Although existing research indicates that laser treatment is a safe and effective method to remove hair, there is no guarantee that laser treatment will eliminate unwanted hair.
+Some hair may not go away entirely or may resist the laser treatment despite the best efforts.
+Results vary significantly from person to person.
+Even with the persistence of hair, most people report improvement in thickness and color and longer lengths of hair-free periods.

-The most common side effects of laser hair removal include:
+The most common side effects of laser hair removal include the following:

 Skin irritation.
-Temporary discomfort, redness and swelling in the treated area, which usually lasts for a few hours.
-Discomfort can be eased with regular ice application.
+Temporary discomfort, redness, and swelling in the treated area usually last a few hours.
+Pain can be eased with regular ice application.

 Pigment changes.
-Laser hair removal might darken (hyperpigmentation) or lighten (hypopigmentation) the affected skin, usually temporarily.
-These reactions, which are more common in patients with olive or dark skin tones, can worsen if the laser-treated area is exposed to the sun.
-Therefore, avoiding sunbathing and tanning bed before and after laser treatment is crucial.
+Laser hair removal might temporarily darken (hyperpigmentation) or lighten (hypopigmentation) the affected skin.
+These reactions, more common in patients with olive or dark skin tones, can worsen if the laser-treated area is exposed to the sun.
+Therefore, avoiding sunbathing and tanning beds before and after laser treatment is crucial.

 You may purchase prescription strength numbing cream from us or online by clicking HERE.

 A deposit of $75 is required to schedule an appointment.

 Get the details!
 Call 209.526.2200 or Text 209.312.7880